Reminder of SFC’s Strategic Priorities for 2024-2026

 2. Global Competitiveness: Expanding Your Reach

 Hong Kong’s edge as a financial hub is dependent on deeper ties with mainland China and global markets.
 The SFC wants to boost this through cross-border programs and IPO quality.
-The compliance checklist includes:
+The compliance checklist for firms in Hong Kong includes:

 - Review cross-border compliance policies to match international standards, particularly for mainland-related activities.